klebdotio/Magic8Ball/README.md

 due to slow load times and other issues.
 I will no longer support these either.

+If you need to download the v1.0 of this script, clone it from the v1.0 branch.

 **** Installation: ****

 This download should've come with 3 Files, and 1 Folder